 A detox can be a great start to a New Year or Spring when you are feeling a bit stagnant, or Start to a weight loss programme, or boost to a weight loss programme.

 I watched Channel 4’s Food Hospital program and they pretty much proved that Detox’s don’t do much.
 So whatever they do, it’s probably partially placebo, and partially giving your system a bit of a reboot so that you can go back to a healthier lifestyle.
-But I still like doing one once or twice a year.
+But I still like doing one 1-4 times a year.

 I recommend that if you are going to do it, then don’t just detox your body, detox your life as well and make it a more holistic experience.